Navy Promotion Ceremony at The National Archives Museum in Washington D.C.

 Best Northern Virginia Fall Portrait Locations

 Can you believe the leaves in Northern Virginia are already beginning to change colors?
 Where has the year gone?
+Oh, I remember; COVID (for almost two years now).
 While driving the streets of Woodbridge, I noticed several trees in my neighborhood were changing to yellow and red.
-Northern Virginia is such a beautiful and scenic area during the fall season; it's makes for a majestic location to take fall family portraits.
+Northern Virginia is such a beautiful and scenic area during fall season; it makes for a majestic location to take fall family portraits.
 With the monuments in Washington D.C. and the beauty of fall trees, no place is the same.

 Do you love your spouse or your children?
 Is there a time where you say "I must take a picture of this moment"?
 I'm sure you do.
 We all have those times when we want to capture every possible moment.
 Let me ask you, when was the last time you printed a picture of your loved ones?
 Has it been more than 12 months ago?
 According to the Professional Photographers of America (PPA), 53% of Americans stated they haven't printed a picture in 12 months or more; 42% of Americans stated they no longer print photos at all.
 That's a significant amount of people.
 Now can you imagine twenty years from now and not being able to look back upon your younger years.
 No childhood pictures, no young adult, no pictures of your parents or grandparents.

 Do you rely solely on your cell phone, social media, or online store companies to store pictures?
 Are the walls of your home bare and in desperate need of love?

 For this Friday Five, I want to talk about five ways to prevent being a part of the "lost" generation.